Best Neighborhoods for Families in Mexico City

 San Angel

-Location: Southwest of the city center, near Coyoacan
+Location: South of Mexico City's center, near Coyoacan.

-Where to Eat: San Angel Inn, housed in a 17th-century hacienda, provides a historic dining experience with classic Mexican dishes.
+Where to Eat: San Angel Inn is an iconic restaurant set in a 17th-century hacienda, offering a historic dining experience.

 Santa Fe

 Santa Fe is a modern and dynamic district that has become a hub for international business and upscale living.
-It is particularly attractive to expat families who work in the area's corporate offices and appreciate the contemporary amenities.
-With its high-rise apartments and shopping centers like Centro Santa Fe, the neighborhood offers a convenient and comfortable lifestyle.
-The area also features green spaces and playgrounds for children, as well as a selection of international schools.
+It's a preferred choice for expat families due to its contemporary amenities, including shopping centers like Centro Santa Fe, and its proximity to several prestigious international schools.
+The area also offers numerous green spaces and playgrounds amidst its urban landscape.

 Tlalpan